 ‘As great a contribution to the noble British genre of detective fiction as any writer for decades’ Stephen Fry

-The project was brought to Corestar by Grantchester actor, Tom Brittney.
-He will be an Executive Producer on the project.
-The Best Exotic Marigold Hotel author, Deborah Moggach, has written the script.
-Tom said: “When I first met Mavis and her family, I was heartbroken at their horrific ordeal.
-I’m honoured that the Eccleston’s have allowed us to tell their story, and to share with a wider audience, in the hope that reform is brought about so that no one ever has to endure the pain that Mavis and their family faced”.
+The project was brought to Corestar by actor and producer Tom Brittney, who will serve as Executive Producer.
+Tom said, “When I first met Mavis and her family, I was heartbroken at their horrific ordeal.
+I’m honoured that the Ecclestons have allowed us to tell their story, and to share with a wider audience, in the hope that reform is brought about so that no one ever has to endure the pain that Mavis and their family faced”.

 We are working with Andrea Gibb (Miss Austen & Mayflies) on the adaptation of Julie Myerson's The Stopped Heart.
 A thrilling psychological ghost story, aimed to deliver horror and heart in equal measure.
 When we first meet our central character Mary, she is full of hope that her new life in the picture-perfect cottage in rural England will heal the recent traumatic events experienced in London.
 Events which we slowly begin to realise are every parent’s worst nightmare – their daughters have been brutally murdered.